For good deals on cheap 9mm ammo go to

 Crappy .357 Magnum loads you should not carry for self-defense.

 Never carry soft-points, semi-wadcutters, or any of the 158 grain or 180 grain JHP loads; these are for hunting, practice or target use.
 Stick to jacketed hollowpoints under 150 grains in weight.
-The heavier bullets kick hard and will shoot high and confuse you.
+The heavier bullets kick hard.
 Lead (un-jacketed) bullets are okay for practice, but you will have to spend twice as long cleaning your gun.

 .40 Smith & Wesson